A Esclerose Múltipla (E.M.) is a chronic disease, inflammatory, demyelinating and degenerative disease affecting the central nervous system (SNC).

 Prevalence of In

-An average incidence (between 5 a 30 cases 100.000 people) the southern U.S., largely Australia, South Africa, South Meditrerrâneo, Siberia, Ukraine and certain areas of Latin America.
+An average incidence (between 5 a 30 cases 100.000 people) the southern U.S., largely Australia, South Africa, Southern Mediterranean, Siberia, Ukraine and certain areas of Latin America.

-At this stage, axons fail to conduct nerve impulses occurring manifestation of neurological symptoms experienced during an outbreak or recurrence of MS, neurological deficits which vary according to the location of the regions where demyelination occurred.
+At this stage, axons can not conduct nerve impulses occurring manifestation of neurological symptoms felt during an outbreak or recurrence of M.S., neurological deficits which vary according to the location of the regions where demyelination occurred.